mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 **Bonds:** ::
 - The memory of his family (parents executed, estates seized)
-- His younger sibling (the Lost Heir, hidden somewhere safe)
+- His younger sibling Marcus (the Lost Heir, hidden somewhere safe—now an adult leading refugees in the western frontier near Crossroads; see Blood & Coin campaign)
 - Those who've helped him survive (small network of allies)
 - The Blackwood family sigil (tattoo on his back, all he has left)